Guidance for 2019

 The Group revenue 2019 is estimated to be in the range of +5% – -5% compared to revenue 2018 (pro forma 2018: EUR 3,759.3 million).

 In 2019, the adjusted operating profit* is estimated to be EUR 170–230 million (pro forma 2018: EUR 134.5 million).

-The guidance for 2018 is based on, among others, the estimated timing of completions of residential projects under construction and the company’s solid order backlog.
-At the end of September, 62% of the order backlog was sold.
-YIT estimates that in 2018, approximately 5,100 apartments in Finland and CEE*, and approximately 3,000 apartments in Russia will be completed for consumers.
+The guidance for 2019 is based on, among others, the completion of Mall of Tripla in the last quarter, the estimated timing of completion of the residential projects under construction and the company’s solid order backlog.
+At the end of December, 63% of the order backlog was sold.

 Factors affecting the guidance